averyhiebert/poink-and-clink/docs-src/docs/API.md

 A "clickable" choice can be created as follows:

 ```
- * [0,0,100,100 kitchen door]
+ * [50,50,100,100 kitchen door]
     -> some_knot
 ```

-This creates a rectangular clickable area from 0,0 to 100,100 with the alt text and hover text "kitchen door."
+This creates a rectangular clickable area whose top-left corner is at 50,50 and whose bottom-right corner is at 100,100 (in pixel coordinates), with the alt text and hover text "kitchen door."

 In a small abuse of notation, a "click anywhere" option can be added as follows:
 ```